itstrangvu/trangs/content/notes/principles-now.md

 Escape the algorithm by selecting information content with intention.
 Also consider stepping away from your screen and doing something completely different and unrelated.

-Sometimes I visit this [reddit nosurf channel](https://www.reddit.com/r/nosurf/) to check out how others do it.

 ### Trust

 Trust needs to be earned and is a glue to quality relationships.